lambdaclass/data_etudes/central_limit_theorem_misuses/readme.md

 is encompassed in results like Chebyshev\'s inequality.
-These usually give upper bounds on the probability $P(|X - \mu|>\varepsilon)$ for a random variable $X$, $\mu$ its mean and arbitrary $\varepsilon$ (a refined version is the Vysochanskij--Petunin inequality, giving a more optimal bound on unimodal distributions).
+These usually give upper bounds on the probability $P(|X - \mu|>\varepsilon)$ for a random variable $X$, $\mu$ its mean and arbitrary $\varepsilon$ (a refined version is the Vysochanskij-Petunin inequality, giving a more optimal bound on unimodal distributions).
 Note, however, that these typically require finite variance and thus are not suited for very fat-tailed distributions like the Pareto $1$ and $2$ we just saw (in